-Unless configured otherwise, on receipt of an INVITE request containing "optional" or "none" QoS preconditions, a terminating CMS (CMS $T$) MUST generate a 183-Session-Progress response with an SDP containing mandatory preconditions.
-For each media flow with QoS precondition in the SDP sent, the precondition-type MUST be "qos", the strength-tag MUST be "mandatory", the desired status-type MUST be "e2e", and the direction-tag MUST be "sendrecv".
-The terminating CMS MUST request a confirmation of the QoS reservation for CMS $0$ by adding "a=conf:".
-The precondition-type MUST be "qos", the status-type MUST be "e2e", and the direction-tag MUST be "recv".
+Unless configured otherwise, on receipt of an INVITE request containing "optional" or "none" QoS preconditions using a segmented status-type, a terminating CMS (CMS_T) MUST generate a 183-Session-Progress response with an SDP containing mandatory preconditions.
+For each media flow with QoS precondition in the answer SDP, the precondition-type MUST be "qos" and the status-type MUST be segmented, i.e. there needs to be separate attributes for the local and the remote segment as described in [11].
+The strength-tag in the desired-status attributes MUST be "mandatory" (i.e. CMS_T must upgrade the strength to "mandatory" in the answer), and the direction-tag in the local and remote desired-status attributes MUST be "sendrecv".

+Unless configured otherwise, $CMS_T MUST NOT$ proceed with the session until resources have been reserved in both the local and remote segments.
+If the desired status of the originating segment (remote from CMS_T 's point of view) QoS precondition does not match its current status, then $CMS_T MUST$ request a confirmation of the originating segment QoS reservation from CMS_O by adding an "a=conf:" attribute where the precondition-type MUST be "qos", the status-type MUST be "remote", and the direction-tag MUST be "sendrecv".

 CMS_T MUST wait for the UPDATE message from the originator containing the success/failure indication of each precondition as determined by the originator.
-If that confirmation indicates a failure for a mandatory precondition, CMS_T MUST send a 580-Precondition-Failure response with the outcome of the preconditions to CMS_O.
+If that confirmation indicates a failure for a mandatory precondition, CMS_T MUST send a 580-Precondition-Failure response with the outcome of the preconditions to CMS_0 .